ivandavidov/myfire/README.md

 ## Protection from Tor exit nodes

 MyFire can protect your machine from Tor exit node IPs.
-This means that your machine will not be reachable through the Tor network 99% of the time (due to the dynamic nature of Tor there is never 100% guarantee) First we obtain the most re Tor exit node IPs:
+This means that your machine will not be reachable through the Tor network 99% of the time (due to the dynamic nature of Tor there is never 100% guarantee) First we obtain the most recent Tor exit node IPs:

 ```
 myfire-download-torips
 ```

+**Important note** - don't execute the above command more often than 30 minutes or you risk to get banned from the service which provides the Tor exit nodes list.
+It is safe to execute this command once every hour.

 Then we load these IPs in MyFire: